This page contains affiliate links. Learn more.

 The doctor I managed to meet on my short visit was Dr. Homer Lim who works at Akesis Holistic Health center.
 There he offers IV laser biochelation therapy and bioresonance scannings with SCIO and Chinese “QMRA” systems.

 Therefore it may not be the place for most budget oriented travellers.
 But for many US or other citizens of more prosperous Asian countries that are restricted or limited of those modalities in their own country, it is surely a great place to get a kick start in healing in short term basis.
 And not to mention that Philippines is much closer to US than India for instance, so it makes it more convenient and time saving.
 Also the possible savings in travel costs may be used for treatments.
-For Europeans India has an edge in cheap flights and distance.
+For Europeans India has an edge in cheap flights and distance while Mexico is usually the best bet for North-Americans.
+Philippines may attract mostly people from Singapore, Hong Kong, Taiwan, Japan and Australia.

 See below for a more detailed review of Dr.Lim and his bioresonance applications and impressions.